graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 The main purpose of the `dials.reciprocal_lattice_viewer` prior to indexing is to look for pathologies that might cause indexing to fail, such as poor diffraction geometry, noisy spots, split spots, ice rings, and so on.
 In this case the reciprocal space lattice looks very clean, so we would not expect indexing to have any problems.

 > [!NOTE]
 > When you exit the `dials.reciprocal_lattice_viewer` you may see some errors written to the terminal.
+Another strange bit of Windows weirdness.
 These can be safely ignored.

 ## Indexing